skonester/FreeAce/README.md

   `Extract with FreeAce`, and `Compress with FreeAce` as the classic fallback (including Explorer’s “Show more options” path when the modern package is unavailable).
-- The Win11 modern context menu (top-level entries in the compact menu) is **not shipped**.
-It requires a **sparse identity MSIX** + `freeace_shell.dll` that Windows only registers when Authenticode-signed, and FreeAce builds are unsigned.
-The source and build script remain under `src-tauri/windows/shell/` for anyone with a code-signing certificate; wiring it back in means restoring the `shell-<version>/` entries in `tauri.windows.conf.json` `bundle.resources`.
-  When present and signed, the installer registers it and removes the classic verbs so they do not stack under Show more options.
+- Signed Windows NSIS builds also register a Win11 modern context menu via a **sparse identity MSIX** + `freeace_shell.dll` (`FreeAce` submenu, plus top-level Extract on archives).
+After a successful modern registration, classic verbs are removed so they do not stack under Show more options; they remain the fallback when package registration fails.
+FreeAce itself stays a normal per-user NSIS Win32 install; the MSIX is not a Store/AppX app package; it only grants package identity so Explorer can load the shell DLL.
 See `src-tauri/windows/shell/README.md` and `docs/QA-CONTEXT-MENUS.md`.
 - Linux `deb`, `rpm`, and Flatpak bundles include desktop `Open`, `Extract`, and `Compress` actions.